-Every moment of every day I have a choice: to allow my heart to continue down the default path, or to pick it up and re-center it on the path to godliness, and being vigilant to cast aside whatever threatens to take me off course.
+Every moment of every day I have a choice: to allow my heart to continue down the default path or to pick it up and re-center it on the path to godliness and be vigilant to cast aside whatever threatens to take me off course.

 “My child, listen and be wise: